photoprism/photoprism-docs/docs/developer-guide/code-quality.md

 ## Opportunistic Refactoring ##

-While we know this is difficult when working with a distributed team, branches, and pull requests, we encourage all contributors to refactor when they see a specific problem - ideally while you are working on the same code anyway to implement a feature or improvement.
+While we know this is difficult when working with a distributed team, branches, and pull requests, we encourage all contributors to refactor when they see a specific problem.
+Ideally when they are working on the same code anyway to implement a feature or improvement.

 This also helps verify that the changes are helpful and avoids the need for additional refactoring iterations.